TheMarlboroMan/hey-waiter/README.md

 # TODO:

+- Add sounds or music, beeps or whatever
-- Some bug shows up on serving.
+- Some bug shows up on serving and sigsevs
-- Game over, use keys to enter your initials!!!!
-	- interact finishes the input.
 - Redefine keys, always, always
 - Help controller explaining the sytems

+# BUGS:

+- Score is shown as zero after entering a high score.

 # Credits: